Student Spotlight: Laurie Walker

 "It also made it easier for me to attend COD.
 I had to cut my work hours down to one day a week in order to accommodate my classes and studies.
 This scholarship helped fill the gap.
 Plus, I was paying for my oldest son to attend college at a four-year university."

 Two months after graduating in May 2011, Walker was hired as an RN by DuPage Medical Group, which employs more than 300 physicians in 40 locations throughout DuPage County and the surrounding areas.
-She works in family practice and assists five doctors, providing care for patients from birth to death.
+She worked in family practice for one year and assisted five doctors, providing care for patients from birth to death.

-"Family practice is a great place to start, because you get exposure to a wide variety of patients and conditions.
-I still learn something new every day," she said.
-"Because I am passionate about helping people who have diabetes, I still hope to work in endocrinology with DMG in the future."
+"Family practice is a great place to start, because you get exposure to a wide variety of patients and conditions," she said.

 Walker thanks College of DuPage for helping her by offering courses that are relevant and practical as well as reasonably priced.